kazupong/Annotation_Tool_Swift/README.md

     that users wish to label.
 ----------

-## Remarks
-    This app is currently under development by @kazupong.
-    Because I, @kazupong am quite new to Swift development, Any suggestion and feedback would be appreciated.

 ## what I need to work on more...

 - [ ]   Application delegate to pass data one to another